totovr/Arduino/HC-05/MASTER_SLAVE/README.md

       OK

-###### Ensure to select “BOTH NL & CR”  & Baud Rate as 38400 at the bottom of the serial monitor.This is very important as the Bluetooth module HC05 expects both Carriage Return and Line Feed after every AT command.
+###### Ensure to select “BOTH NL & CR”  & Baud Rate as 9600 at the bottom of the serial monitor.This is very important as the Bluetooth module HC05 expects both Carriage Return and Line Feed after every AT command.

 * Check the speed by:

       AT+ UART?

-  Default baud rate is 9600
+###### Default baud rate is 9600

+* To change the speed tape the next command, where Param is baud rate, Param2 is stop bit, Param3 is parity bit.

+      AT+UART=<Param>,<Param2>,<Param3>

 * Lets check the name of the module typing:

       AT+NAME?